glennsl/rescript-jest/README.md

 npm install
 ```

-Then build and run tests with `npm test`, start watchers for `bsb`and `jest` with `npm run watch:bsb` and `npm run watch:jest` respectively.
+Then build and run tests with `npm test`, start watchers for `rescript`and `jest` with `npm run watch:rescript` and `npm run watch:jest` respectively.
 Install `screen` to be able to use `npm run watch:screen` to run both watchers in a single terminal window.

 ## Changes